mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 1. Configure the campaign's start and end dates.

-    >[!NOTE]
-    >
-    >By default, Campaigns are configured to start once they are activated manually, and to end as soons as the message has been sent once. <!--For in-app messages, you need to stop the campaign manually or specify an end date.-->
+    By default, Campaigns are configured to start once they are activated manually, and to end as soons as the message has been sent once.

 1. Additionally, you can configure a frequency for the execution of the action configured in the campaign.